ElioDillenberg/Push_Swap_42/README.md

 Set of available instructions:

-PA: push the top element from the B stack on top of the A stack\n
+PA: push the top element from the B stack on top of the A stack

-PB: push the top element from the A sack on top of the B stack\n
+PB: push the top element from the A sack on top of the B stack

-SA: swap the top two element from the A stack\n
+SA: swap the top two element from the A stack

 SB: swap the top two element from the B stack

 RA: the first element of the A stack is pushed to the bottom of the A stack

 RB: the first element of the B stack is pushed to the bottom of the B stack

 RR: RA and RB simultaneously

 RRA: the last element of the A stack is pushed to the top of the A stack

 RRB: the last element of the B stack is pushed to the top of the B stack

 RRR: RRA and RRB simultaneously

 All elements given by the user are first placed on the A stack.
 Your goal is to sort the A stack (lowest value on top) using the lowest amount of instructions above.